theoreticalReality/Simple-Virtual-Motor-Simulation/README.md

 # Simple-Virtual-Motor-Simulation
-A simulation of a simple motor programmed in PLC Siemens through UDTs (User Defined Data Types) that can be exposed and viewed 'online' in OPC UA.

 This project can only be viewed via TIA Portal Siemens V20 and it is configured for the PLC Siemens S7-1214C.
 In the following images i will show the primitive variables i used for testing the project, the structure for the Motor UDT, Motor UDT variables and other configurations.